 Hi, there.
 Chris Carrington here.
-I’d like to talk about an issue that puts local businesses all over the state, and maybe the country, at risk.
+I’d like to talk about an issue that puts Colorado agriculture businesses at risk.

 Setting the Stage